Hfouts/Duckz/README.md

 # Duckz
-ducky scripts for the usb ducky
+ducky scripts for the usb ducky, I post the files with inject(what_it_does).bin so if you want to use it on your usb ducky just take out whats in the Parentheses.
-   This is for ducky scrips I create you can add yours as well.